IOA3Daudio/HRTF_Upsampling/README.md

-# HRTF_Interpolation
+# HRTF_Upsampling
-The source code for HRTF interpolation using acoustic features
+The source code for HRTF Upsampling using extrapolation features